 - Exhale and slowly lower the dumbbell back down to the starting position.

-- Repeat the movement with the opposite arm while keeping the first arm in the resting position.
+- Repeat the movement with the opposite arm while keeping the first arm resting.

-- Continue alternating between arms for the desired number of repetitions.
+- Continue alternating between arms for the desired number of reps.

 6. Spider Hammer Curl

-If you like hammer curls, the dumbbell spider hammer curl may be the right choice for you.
+The dumbbell spider hammer curl may be the right choice if you like hammer curls.

-But the neutral grip variation forces all three muscles to work simultaneously, so you can get a little extra boost out of this exercise.
+However, the neutral grip variation forces all three muscles to work simultaneously, so this exercise can provide a little extra boost.

 7. Seated Hammer Curl